 The Namgyal Monastery and Tsuglagkhang, where the spiritual head Dalai Lama dwells, are among the most prominent and religiously significant monasteries in India.
-In Mcleodganj, there are several Tibetan markets, restaurants, and shops that sell exquisite Tibetan handicrafts and serve delicious food prepared with Tibet’s rich flavours.
+In Mcleodganj, several Tibetan markets, restaurants, and shops sell exquisite Tibetan handicrafts and serve delicious food prepared with Tibet’s rich flavours.

 - Nearest Railway Station: Pathankot Railway Station (90 km)

 - Nearest Airport: Gaggal Airport (10 km)

 - Areas of Interest: Dal Lake, Kora Circuit, Yoga Sessions And Spa Therapies, Tibetan Institute Of Performing Arts, Triund, Kareri River Trek, Bhagsu Trek, Tsug La Khang, Tibetan Museum, Dhauladhar Range, Indrahar Pass Trek, Kangra Valley Trek, Namgyal Monastery, Nechung Monastery, Norbulingka Institute

 Set against the Himalayas and with the immaculate Ganga flowing through it, the historic town of Rishikesh is a major tourist and pilgrimage destination in northern India, attracting visitors from all over the world in pursuit of calm.
 Rishikesh is rightfully referred to as the “yoga capital of the world.”
 The location is bustling with guests who have come to learn yoga and meditation.